Strategic Experiences For Restaurant Websites or Mobile App – Part 2 – Building Trust

 - FAQ Pages – FAQs optimize the credibility of information-oriented websites, and it is currently under-utilized in the restaurant industry.
-You should know that FAQ pages are often visited by the users and it reduces bounce rates.
+You should know that FAQ pages are often visited by users and it reduces bounce rates.
 Having FAQs is beneficial for building trust and helps minimize customer inquiries or complaints.
 It also adds a professional element to your website as you look organized and disciplined.
 And, everyone admires that.
-FAQs for restaurants don’t need to be developed separately, but it can be simply added to your Contact Us page, and its links can go in your website footer to let people know it’s available.
+FAQs for restaurants don’t need to be developed separately, but they can be simply added to your Contact Us page, and its links can go in your website footer to let people know it’s available.

 Share Online Reviews & Testimonials

 People trust other people.
 So be sure to share reviews, ratings, and testimonials whether good or bad.
 On your site or through email, encourage people to review your business on Yelp, Google, Facebook or whichever platforms you prefer.
 Make sure you are monitoring reviews so that you can respond to customers who have had a bad experience at your restaurant.

 - Power of responding – Not everyone can always get 5 out of 5 stars – we all know that.
 There is power in sharing reviews, but take the time to clarify or respond to the more negative reviews.
 Being honest in these cases lets your visitors get a true sense of your values are and your level of care and concern.
 This also gives you an opportunity to provide context for readers on what went wrong and the reason for the lower review.
 I recommend showing the number of reviewers and stars as statistics on your own site.